Zamia portoricensis

 Zamia portoricensis, also known in Puerto Rican Spanish as marunguey, is a species of plant in the family Zamiaceae.
 It is endemic to the Susúa State Forest region of western Puerto Rico.

 Z. portoricensis is part of the Zamia pumila species complex.

+Mutualism

+The beetle Pharaxonotha portophylla is in an obligatory mutualistic relationship with Zamia portiricensis, living and breeding in male cones and consuming pollen and cone tissues while serving as a pollinating vector by transferring pollen to female cones.